Bob Guiney: Personal life

 Guiney's first appearance on reality television was as a contestant on The Bachelorette, where he was ultimately eliminated by Trista.
 Although she failed to give him a rose to advance, the two remained friends, and he was invited to her wedding to the winner Ryan Sutter.
 His popularity on The Bachelorette led to his being cast in 2003 as the bachelor on the fourth season of The Bachelor.
+He was the show’s first divorced lead.
 In the finale, Guiney chose Estella Gardinier, a California mortgage broker, but they broke up soon after the show aired.

 Only a few months later, in July 2004, Guiney married All My Children actress Rebecca Budig at his family's home in Long Lake, Michigan.

 Also from Downriver, Michigan, Grosse Ile native Maria Gladowski, then an employee of Disney Consumer Products, engaged Guiney to participate in the worldwide celebration of Mickey Mouse's 75th birthday by asking him to design a 6 ft tall, 750 lb Mickey Mouse statue along with 74 other notable Disney legends, celebrities and sports figures, including Ben Affleck, Ellen Degeneres, Elton John, Kevin Garnett and Tony Hawk.
 The statue, which showcases Mickey in a Detroit Tiger's uniform and is titled "Good Catch" as a nod to his days on "The Bachelor," debuted at Walt Disney World and then traveled the country before it was auctioned by Sotheby's in 2005 to benefit the charity of Guiney's choice.
 The statue was purchased by Olympia Entertainment for $8,000 to benefit Starr Commonwealth.
 To this day, it is proudly displayed at Detroit's Comerica Park, home of the Detroit Tigers.
 Joining Guiney in the celebration, Detroit native and film and television producer Jerry Bruckheimer's "Slapstick Mouse" showcased Mickey as a Detroit Red Wing and sold for $11,000 to benefit Ilitch Charities for Children.